 🗓: 18 Sep | 🌍: Berchtesgaden, Germany to Thai, Austria

-Map of Day 4.
-A morning of exploring Eagles Nest, Germany followed by the twisty roads of the highest surfaced road in Austria, the Grossglockner High Alpine Road.
+Today included a morning of exploring Eagles Nest, Germany followed by the twisty roads of the highest surfaced road in Austria, the Grossglockner High Alpine Road.
 After slaying Grossglockner, I continued south towards Italy and discovered a pullout where I enjoyed some wild camping.

 Since I didn’t have to be at the bus stop for the tour until 0920, I enjoyed a relaxing morning before making my way for my morning history lesson at Kehlsteinhaus (The Eagles Nest).